Jimmy Burke had a reputation for being a gentleman, but that didn't stop him from being one of the most dangerous masterminds the mafia had ever seen.

 While serving his sentence, he was diagnosed with lung cancer, and in 1998 he passed away.
 He would have been eligible for parole in 2011.

 Even today, his crimes are still being unveiled.
-As recently as 2013 he made his way back into the news, when an investigation unearthed human remains at Jimmy Burke’s home, proving that the untethered mafia boss may just live on forever.
+As recently as 2013 he made his way back into the news, when an investigation unearthed human remains at Jimmy Burke’s home, proving that the untethered criminal mastermind may just live on forever.